Types of Laptops Explained: 5 Categories and Their Differences

 If you work while moving between cities, countries, or continents, your laptop needs to do more than just work — it needs to travel well.

-The traveler’s laptop is built for people who are frequently on the move — digital nomads, remote workers, business travelers, and anyone who regularly works from planes, cafés, hotels, or co-working spaces.
+The traveler’s laptop is built for people who are frequently on the move:

 • Digital nomads